-Pejus background in art, architecture & design underpins her career in the cultural sector.
+My background in art, architecture & design underpins my career in the cultural sector.
 Taking an interdisciplinary approach to projects is essential, whilst simultaneously weaving in vital space for reflective practice.
-Building trust amongst her audiences and with clients and collaborators, she works alongside them to identify their needs and develop processes that make sense for the individual.

-Further to this, her work in various cultural spaces has given her access and the space to rethink our everyday use and engagement with collections and archives.
-She leads the first Young Curators Group at Barbican in exploring and developing an understanding of curatorial practice and archiving skills.
+Working in various cultural spaces has given me access and the opportunity to rethink our everyday use and engagement with collections and archives.
+I recently lead the first Young Curators Group at Barbican in exploring and developing an understanding of curatorial practice and archiving skills.

-Having recently completed a PgCert at UAL in Academic Practice in Art, Design and Communication she has a good understanding of pedagogies to support learning in Higher Education spaces.
-As part of the course, Peju developed an independent research project centred around Bauhaus pedagogy and its influences on the contemporary art school.
-She continues to develop work alongside other research projects focused on art and culture.
-The latter speaks to her wider interests in exploring and applying knowledge from multiple disciplines informing her approach to education and curating.
+Having recently completed a PgCert at UAL in Academic Practice in Art, Design and Communication I have a good understanding of pedagogies to support learning in Higher Education spaces.
+As part of the course, I developed an independent research project centred around Bauhaus pedagogy and its influences on the contemporary art school.
+I continue to develop work alongside other research projects focused on art and culture.
+The latter speaks to my wider interests in exploring and applying knowledge from multiple disciplines informing my approach to education and curating.

-To find out more about Peju and how to work with her, click the button below.
+To find out more about how to work with me, click the button below.